What is Single-Ply Roofing And Why You Should Switch To It

 Single-ply roofing resists many kinds of chemical damage, too.
 It’s also fire retardant and has the unique ability of self-extinguishing.

-There are many reasons single-ply membrane is the roofing system of choice for commercial property owners.
+There are many reasons why single-ply membrane is the roofing system of choice for commercial property owners.
 With its unique features and capabilities, single-ply roofing is something you should consider if you’re installing a new roof.

 WaterTight Roofing offers fast, resilient, and energy-efficient roofing systems for commercial properties.
 If you plan to get single-ply roofing for your property, contact us today to request a quote and have our experts answer your questions regarding our roofing products.